FabioAranzulla/FabioAranzulla/README.md

 ### Hi there 👋, Fabio Aranzulla
 #### Junior developer
-I'm Fabio from Milan Italy!
+I live in Milan Italy!
 I'm currently learning Front-End and Back-End languages and I hope to become a Web Developer!
 I like hard work and helping for team success.
 I have a strong passion for learning and implementing new web technologies.